bustoutsolutions/siesta/guide/state/index.md

 resource.latestData?.headers // Because metadata matters too
 ```

-A resource knows whether it is currently has requests in progress, which lets you show/hide a spinner or progress bar:
+A resource knows whether it currently is loading, which lets you show/hide a spinner or progress bar:

 ```swift
 resource.requesting          // True if any requests for this resource are in progress